StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 Nothing stops us from creating multiple different _level_one_solution_ functions and afterwards using the weighted average of their outputs in order to hopefully produce a better final **_Y<sub>pred</sub>_** output.
 In the literature this is called ensambling or blending, you can read more about this on this [blog post](https://mlwave.com/kaggle-ensembling-guide/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BPZ4T3JLHTu%2BOWNI0d5kFbg%3D%3D).

 I decided to have 4 different _level_one_solutions_ which will lead to 4 different types of neural networks for every function.
-After execution of the _level_1_ (TODOO: ADD link to github's script) solution script of the code I am going to end up with saved neural network weights for 4 different models.
+After execution of the _level_1_ [solution script](https://github.com/Vilijan/MoAKaggleCompetition/blob/main/code/TrainingNotebook_LevelOne.ipynb) of the code I am going to end up with saved neural network weights for 4 different models.

 ### Level two